The Host (The X-Files)

 "The Host" is the second episode of the second season of the science fiction television series The X-Files, premiering on the Fox network on September 23, 1994.
 It was written by Chris Carter, directed by Daniel Sackheim, and featured guest appearances by Darin Morgan.
 The episode is a "Monster-of-the-Week" story, unconnected to the series' wider mythology.
 "The Host" earned a Nielsen household rating of 9.8, being watched by 9.3 million households in its initial broadcast.
-The episode received positive reviews, praising the creepiness of the antagonist.
+The episode received positive reviews, with critics praising the creepiness of the antagonist.

 The show centers on FBI special agents Fox Mulder (David Duchovny) and Dana Scully (Gillian Anderson) who work on cases linked to the paranormal, called X-Files.
 In the episode, Mulder and Scully investigate a body found in sewage after being reassigned to different sections.
 Their inquiry results in the discovery of a bizarre fluke-like man—the product of the Chernobyl disaster—that soon goes on a rampage in the sewers of New Jersey.

 Carter claimed to have been inspired to write the episode based on three incidents; his dog having worms, his research into Chernobyl, and the extinction of species during the 1990s.
 The Flukeman character was portrayed by Darin Morgan, brother of executive producer Glen Morgan.
 Darin would become a staff writer for the show later in the second season.
 In addition, "The Host" also introduced the character of X, the successor of Mulder's former Syndicate informant Deep Throat.

 Plot

 On a Russian freighter off the coast of New Jersey, a crewman trying to fix the ship's toilets is pulled into the septic system.
 His water-logged body appears in the sewers of Newark days later.
 Fox Mulder is assigned the case and is shown the still-unidentified body.
-Mulder believes it is simply a case of gang-related murder, and angrily confronts Assistant Director Walter Skinner, feeling he has been given this "wild goose chase" as a form of punishment.
+Mulder initially assumes the case is simply a gang-related murder, and angrily confronts Assistant Director Walter Skinner, feeling he has been given this "wild goose chase" as a form of punishment.
 That night, Mulder talks to Dana Scully, telling her that he is thinking of leaving the FBI.
 Scully performs the autopsy on the crewman's body, finding a Russian language tattoo on his arm and a flukeworm inside his liver.

 In a Newark sewer, a city sanitation worker named Craig is rescued when an unseen creature pulls him underwater.
 Believing he was attacked by a python, he visits a doctor with Mulder observing.
 An examination of his back reveals an abnormal four-pointed wound.
 Shortly afterwards, Mulder receives a call from a mysterious man, telling him he has a friend at the FBI.
 Scully shows Mulder the flukeworm, whose mouth, though much smaller, matches the wound on Craig's back.
 That night, Craig dies in his shower after coughing up a flukeworm.
 Mulder visits a sewage processing plant and, along with a foreman named Ray, finds a large humanoid mutant with a fluke-like mouth.